c0m4r/up/README.md

 ## Known issues

 * GD Enhancer won't work with modern PHP so you'll not be able to upload animated GIF images until it's replaced with something else.
-* Animated WebP is not support at this point
+* Animated WebP is not supported at this point